 Is There any Part of My Child Support I can Claim on My Taxes?

-While there are lots of different parts of raising a child that are tax-deductible, non-custodial parents are not able to claim any part of rising their child on their taxes, unless their divorce has granted them certain years, etc, in which to file for their child.
+While there are lots of different parts of raising a child that is tax-deductible, non-custodial parents are not able to claim any part of rising their child on their taxes, unless their divorce has granted them certain years, etc, in which to file for their child.

-Even if a non-custodial parent pays for private school tuition, extracurricular actives like sports and clubs, medical bills, or insurance, only the parent who is claiming the child that year is able to claim those items as tax deductions.
+Even if a non-custodial parent pays for private school tuition, extracurricular activities like sports and clubs, medical bills, or insurance, only the parent who is claiming the child that year is able to claim those items as tax deductions.
 If you are paying for events, activities, or appointments outside of your child support money, you should be aware that you cannot claim them as write-offs or deductions unless you are also able to claim your child as a dependent that year.